pds-cse/connect-exam-attendace-sheet-download/README.md

 # Automated Exam Attendance Sheet Download from *[CONNECT](https://connect.bracu.ac.bd/)*

 This script automates the downloading of exam attendance sheets from *[CONNECT](https://connect.bracu.ac.bd/)*.
-If the script only downloads the first section's attendance sheet, Chrome may have blocked pop-ups due to too many downloads.
+If the script only downloads the first section's attendance sheet, Browser may have blocked pop-ups due to too many downloads.
 Make sure you allow all pop-ups from *[CONNECT](https://connect.bracu.ac.bd/)* in that case.
+This was tested in Chrome, Edge, and Firefox.

 ## How to Use